 Aug 31, 2017 The RAND Blog

 Kathryn Anne Edwards is an associate economist at the RAND Corporation and a professor at the Pardee RAND Graduate School.
-Her research spans diverse areas of public policy, including the financial resources available to unemployed households, the role of Social Security in wealth inequality, and the sources of health insurance for disabled workers.
+Her research spans diverse areas of public policy, including the financial resources available to unemployed households, the role of Social Security in wealth inequality, the challenges in retirement facing older Americans, and the sources of health insurance for disabled workers.

-Edwards completed her Ph.D. at the University of Wisconsin; for her dissertation, she examined the prevalence of informal cash transfers from family to young unemployed workers in states with varying access to Unemployment Insurance.
+Edwards completed her Ph.D. at the University of Wisconsin.
 While a student, she was a National Institute of Aging Trainee at the Center for Demography and Human Ecology, a graduate fellow of the Institute for Research on Poverty, and a summer fellow at the Federal Reserve Bank of Chicago through the Committee for the Study of Women in the Economics Profession.